ImageMagick v6 Examples --

 These image composition methods are designed to transfer image channel information from one image to another.
 It however makes some assumptions about the image from which the 'channel' is being copied.
 I suggest you read the sections Image Color Space and Color Channel Operators to understand how IM represents image color channels in memory before using them.

 The most useful channel copying composition methods is 'Copy_Opacity' (see below).
-It is about the only way to simply replace (or add) just the alpha channel to an existing image using a separate greyscale mask image.
+It is simplist way to completely replace (or add) just the alpha channel to an existing image using a separate greyscale mask image.

 Copy_Opacity (Set transparency from gray-scale mask)

-The original purpose of the 'Copy_Opacity' operator was to copy the transparency channel of the source image into the destination image, to set that images transparent parts.
-But this more commonly done using Duff-Porter operators, which are specifically designed for compositing images with alpha transparencies.
+The original purpose of the 'Copy_Opacity' operator was to copy the transparency channel of the source image into the destination image, to set that image's transparent parts.
+This is more commonly done using Duff-Porter operators, which are specifically designed for compositing images with alpha transparencies.

-For example if the destination is fully-opaque, which is typical for what this operator is used for, then either 'Dst_In', or even 'Dst_ATop' operators will achieve the same result.
+For example, if the destination is fully-opaque, which is typical of this operator's use, then either 'Dst_In', or even 'Dst_ATop' operators will achieve the same result.

-So why is the 'Copy_Opacity' operator so important, when their are alternatives?
+So why is the 'Copy_Opacity' operator so important, when there are alternatives?

 The answer is how this operator handles a special case.
-When the overlay (source) image has no matte (alpha or matte) channel, then this operator will treat it as a simple grey-scale image mask.
-That is it will replace any existing alpha channel (actually a negated matte channel) of the image with the greyscale image given.
+When the overlay (source) image has no alpha channel, then this operator will treat it as a simple grey-scale image mask.
+That is, it will replace any existing alpha channel of the image with the greyscale image given.

 In summary anything that is black in the gray-scale image will be thought to be fully transparent, and white fully-opaque.